 Laurie has been honored with both local and national awards for her work with EPIC (Emerging Professionals in Camp), and in the camping industry.
-She is the Program Chair for the Tri State Camp Conference, serves on the American Camp Association NY-NJ Board of Directors, serves on the New York State Camp Directors Association (NYSCDA) Board of Directors, and is also very actively involved with Project Morry.
+She is the Program Chair for the Tri State Camp Conference, serves on the American Camp Association NY-NJ Board of Directors, serves on the New York State Camp Directors Association (NYSCDA) Board of Directors, serves on the Girls Leadership Institute Board of Directors, and is also very actively involved with Project Morry.

-During the year, Laurie focuses on camper recruitment, communication with parents and camp families, and staff hiring, She does so with the same enthusiasm that she brings to her legendary campfires each summer.
+Although Laurie is involved in all areas of camp, she focuses on camper recruitment, communication with parents and camp families, and staff hiring, She does so with the same enthusiasm that she brings to her legendary campfires each summer.

 When asked what makes Echo Lake special, Laurie replied…

 “Camp Echo Lake helps each camper and staff member feel valued and important as they build life skills, form connections with others and become an important part of our overall community.

 We help each camper and staff member set higher expectations for themselves by teaching them the importance of self-respect and respect for others.”

 Amy Stein is the Director Emeritus of Camp Echo Lake, and Chairperson of the Board of Project Morry.